Easy homemade lemon tart is a great citrus dessert made from scratch & using basic ingredients. It’s a perfect baking project for kids as well!

 - Basic ingredients – 7 basic ingredients that don’t cost much.

-- Great recipe for beginner bakers and fun baking project for kids.
+- Great recipe for beginner bakers and a fun baking project for kids.

 How to make homemade lemon tart – step by step